 The main treatment for VKDB is to give the infant Vitamin K. When an infant with VKDB receives a shot of Vitamin K1, this will usually slow or stop the bleeding within 20-30 minutes (Shearer 2009).
 However, if bleeding happens in the brain, the infant may already have brain damage by the time the shot is given.

-Other treatments that have been used in infants with late VKDB include blood and plasma transfusions, brain surgery to remove the accumulated blood, and administration of anti-seizure medications (Personal communication, Dr. Robert Sidonio, 2014).
+Other treatments that have been used in infants with late VKDB include blood and plasma transfusions, brain surgery to remove the accumulated blood, and giving anti-seizure medicines (Personal communication, Dr. Robert Sidonio, 2014).

 Delayed cord clamping raises iron levels, so wouldn’t it raise Vitamin K levels as well?